 The others may have their own separate program or no rewards program at all.

 These are the only Citi cards let you earn points:

-This entry-level card offers 2x ThankYou Points for each dollar spent on dining and entertainment, and one point per dollar spent elsewhere.
+This entry-level card offers 2x ThankYou Points for each dollar spent at supermarkets and gas stations for the first $6,000 per year (1 point per $1 thereafter), and one point per dollar spent elsewhere.